AmbireTech/adex-protocol/README.md

 The entire flow is:

 1. The advertiser (demand) starts a [campaign](#campaign) with a total budget and certain parameters (ad units, targeting, min/max price per impression/click/etc.); this translates to opening an [OUTPACE channel](#outpace); at this point the advertiser delegates two validators: one that represents them (advertiser-side [platform](#validator-stack-platform)), and one that represents publishers (publisher-side [platform](#validator-stack-platform))
-2. Publishers will query the network for available demand every time someone opens their website/app; the query will happen on the client side (in the browser/app), much like regular header bidding; the [AdEx SDK](#sdk) will select one of those bids and relay that selection to the validators
+2. Publishers will query the network for available demand every time someone opens their website/app; the query will happen on the client side (in the browser/app), much like header bidding; the [AdEx SDK](#sdk) will select one of those bids and relay that selection to the validators
 3. The user will generate events (impressions, clicks, page closed, etc.) and send them to the validators
 4. The events will be reflected by the validators, creating a new state; each valid impression event is turned into a micropayment to a publisher; publishers will be immediately able to use that state to withdraw their earnings
 5. Should the publisher decide to withdraw their earnings, they can withdraw from any number of channels at once